Nutrition

 What makes mustard powder risky for canines?

-Signs like abdominal pain or nausea typically emerge within 1–2 hours.
-Severe cases involving large amounts may show rapid breathing or lethargy.
+Symptoms such as stomach pains or nausea usually appear in 1-2 hours.
+In severe cases with large quantities, there may be rapid breathing or lethargy.
 Immediate veterinary care is crucial if unusual behavior develops.

 What household foods containing mustard should pet owners avoid?

-Check labels for dressings, marinades, or sauces like BBQ or honey mustard dips.
-Many processed snacks and deli meats also include mustard powder.
+Watch out on dressings, marinades or sauces such as BBQ or honey mustard dips.
+A lot of processed snacks and deli meats contain mustard powder as well.
 Opt for pet-safe alternatives when sharing human food.

 Leave a Comment